lhotse-speech/lhotse/docs/features.rst

 Note that we interpret the energy and the SNR in a `power quantity`_ context (as opposed to root-power/field quantities).

+Feature normalization
+*********************

+We will briefly discuss how to perform mean and variance normalization (a.k.a.
+CMVN) in Lhotse effectively.
+We also compute and store unnormalized features, and it is up to the user to normalize them if they want to do so.
+There are three common ways to perform feature normalization:

+- **Global normalization**: we compute the means and variances using the whole data (``FeatureSet`` or ``CutSet``), and apply the same transform on every sample.
+The global statistics can be computed efficiently with ``FeatureSet.compute_global_stats()`` or ``CutSet.compute_global_feature_stats()``.
+They use an iterative algorithm that does not require loading the whole dataset into memory.
+- **Per-instance normalization**: we compute the means and variances separately for each data sample (i.e. a single feature matrix).
+Each feature matrix undergoes a different transform.
+This approach seems to be common in computer vision modelling.
+- **Sliding window ("online") normalization**: we compute the means and variances using a slice of the feature matrix with a specified duration, e.g. 3 seconds (a standard value in Kaldi).
+This is useful when we expect the model to work on incomplete inputs, e.g. streaming speech recognition.
+We currently recommend using `Torchaudio CMVN`_ for that.

 Storage backend details
 ***********************